 With the right mindset and proper training, you can face these challenges step by step.
 Our HEN team will guide you, support you, and help you stay strong throughout the journey.

-Accommodation from the start of Your Expedition to the High Camps
+Accommodation from the Start of Your Expedition to the High Camps

 Accommodation during the Everest Expedition varies depending on where you are in the journey.
 In Kathmandu, climbers usually stay in comfortable hotels where they can relax, prepare gear, and meet the expedition team before the journey begins.